tuladhar/aws-certified-ai-practitioner-practice-quiz/README.md

 cd /Users/puru/next.js/quiz-app/quiz-app2
 npx next build
 # A custom script to move single HTML file, such as dashboard.html to dashboard/index.html
+# Why?
+API Routes cannot be used with "output: export" - See next.config.ts
 ./move.sh
 ```